General measurements with limited resources and their application to quantum unambiguous state discrimination: Introduction

-Suppose we want to perform an $n$-outcome measurement in $d$-dimensional Hilbert space, $\A=\{A_j\}_{j=1}^n$.
-By naive interpretation of Naimark one can need ancillary Hilbert space of dimension up to $dn$.
-This is a single measurement procedure, where the measurement on the whole space at some point provides whole outcome information.
-On the other side lies the result of Oszmaniec \cite{OsMaPu19} where the spatial resources are exchanged for temporal resources.
-The whole measurement is performed on the system Hilbert space and is successful only with probability $1/d$.
+Suppose we want to perform an $n$-outcome (POVM) measurement in a $d$-dimensional Hilbert space, $\A=\{A_j\}_{j=0}^{n-1}$.
+By a naive interpretation of Naimark theorem \cite{Peres2006}, one needs an ancillary Hilbert space of dimension up to $dn$.
+This is a single-step measurement procedure, where the measurement on the whole $dn$-dimensional space at some point provides complete outcome information; this, however, requires $\log_2 dn$ qubits and the decomposition into basic gates will increase the depth of the circuit considerably.
+So far the best approach needs an additional Hilbert space of the same dimension as is the dimension of the original Hilbert space irrespective of the number of outcomes of the measurement at question \cite{OsGuWiAc17}.

+On the other end lies the result of Ref.~\cite{OsMaPu19}, where the spatial resources (system dimension) are exchanged for the decreased success probability.
+In the paper, the whole measurement is performed on the original $d$-dimensional Hilbert space, but it is successful only with probability $1/d$.
+The lowered success rate is in general inevitable.

-On one hand simple dilation may need more resources than are at hand, on the other hand measurements just on given Hilbert space are just probabilistic and one does not have a direct access to the measurement $\A$.
-In this case one can only reconstruct statistics by post-selecting obtained data.
-We would like to explore the possible trade-off between the two extremes.
+On one extreme, simple dilation may need more resources than available, on the other extreme, measurements limited just to the original Hilbert space decrease probability of success and one does not have direct access to the measurement $\A$.
+In this case one can only reconstruct statistics by post-selecting obtained data, but per-shot relation of the outcomes to the measurement $\A$ cannot be interpreted directly.
+We would like to explore possibilities how to retain reasonable memory requirements (number of additional qubits), while not decreasing success probability.
+We also want to explore only technical possibilities and the paper will not discuss philosophy of what constitutes direct measurement of a POVM.

-Inspired by \cite{AnOiKaBrAn10}, in this paper we will concentrate on the next simplest model to the single qubit approach, in which having single ancillary qubit that in ideal scenario shall provide us with possibility of performing simple (two-outcome) measurements.
+Inspired by \cite{AnOi08}, we will concentrate on the next simplest model to the no-ancilla approach.
+We will use only a single ancillary qubit to provide us with a possibility of performing simple (two-outcome) measurements.
 We shall explore this option from a point of view determining practical ways of performing complex measurements as a sequence of simple ones as depicted in Fig.~\ref{fig:partitioning}.
+A similar approach using single ancilla was presented in \cite{SiMaOs2021} with the difference that our approach does not require post-selection.
+The price to pay in our case is a setup requiring deeper circuits and longer coherence times.